rameerez/allgood/README.md

 ## Configure your health checks

 Create a file `config/allgood.rb` in your Rails application.
-This is where you'll define your health checks:
+This is where you'll define your health checks.
+Here's a simple example:
 ```ruby
 # config/allgood.rb